open-neuromorphic/open-neuromorphic.github.io/content/page/events/index.md

 Dylan Muir is the Vice President for Global Research Operations; Director for Algorithms and Applications; and Director for Global Business Development at SynSense.
 Dr. Muir is a specialist in architectures for neural computation.
 He has published extensively in computational and experimental neuroscience.
 At SynSense he is responsible for the company research vision, and directing development of neural architectures for signal processing.
 Dr. Muir holds a Doctor of Science (PhD) from ETH Zurich, and undergraduate degrees (Masters) in Electronic Engineering and in Computer Science from QUT, Australia.

-## 2023-05-31: Andreas Wild & Mathis Richter: Lava - an open-source software framework for developing neuro-inspired applications.
+## 2023-05-31: Andreas Wild & Mathis Richter, Lava - an open-source software framework for developing neuro-inspired applications.

 {{< figure src="lava-intel.png" caption="The Lava framework" width=700px" >}}